samizdatco/skia-canvas/README.md

 In addition, the module contains:

+- [Window](#window) a class allowing you to display your canvases on screen in an OS window
+- [App](#app) a helper class for coordinating multiple windows in a single script
 - [loadImage()](#loadimage) a utility function for loading `Image` objects asynchronously
 - [FontLibrary](#fontlibrary) a class allowing you to inspect the system’s installed fonts and load additional ones